What licensing requirements should I look for when choosing an artist?

 - The pigment color may fade 10–60% before your first touch up appointment.

 - Your follow up procedure should be performed 4-8 weeks following your initial appointment.
-A follow up is necessary in order to achieve the best possible final result and gain the longevity you want from your permanent makeup procedure.
+A follow up is necessary to achieve the best possible final result and gain the longevity you want from your permanent makeup procedure.
 Touch-up visits that are booked longer than 8 weeks from the initial procedure date will be subject to additional fees.

-- Avoid dirt, sweat, swimming and sun for the first few days post procedure.
+- Avoid dirt and sweat for the first few days post procedure.
 And swimming in pools or open bodies of water for 2-3 weeks.

 - You will need to keep the area dry from water for the first 24 hours post procedure.
 Please plan your showers accordingly.

 What is Microblading?

 Microblading (also known as micro-stroking, eyebrow embroidery, and feathered brows) is a relatively new, manual method of tattooing.
 It is done using a very fine blade to deposit pigment into the upper layers of the skin.
 Many clients are falsely under the impression that microblading is not a tattoo.
 Anytime pigment is implanted under the skin with any device, this is precisely the definition of a tattoo.
 Microblading is a great option for those who are seeking an ultra natural look.
 Because this is a manual technique, the color that is implanted is extremely superficial and touch ups are recommended biannually.